princemahajan/FLINT/README.md

 ### Introduction

-FLINT is a modern object-oriented Fortran library that provides four adaptive step-size explicit Runge-Kutta (ERK) methods of order 5, 6, 8, and 9 along with dense-output and event-detection support for each of the methods.
+FLINT is a modern object-oriented fortran library that provides four adaptive step-size explicit Runge-Kutta (ERK) methods of order 5, 6, 8, and 9 along with dense-output and multiple event-detection support for each of the methods.
 The code is written such that any other ERK method can be implemented by including its coefficients with minimum changes required in the code.
 The DOP853 integrator is the default method chosen, and its implementation is hand-optimized specific to its coefficients.
 For other integrators, a generic routine for step-integration is implemented.
 This generic routine supports both FSAL and non-FSAL methods.
 Dense output is supported with delayed interpolation.
-When interpolation is enabled, FLINT computes the interpolation coefficients during the integration and stores them in its internal memory.
-After that, the interpolation method can be used any number of times to find the solution values at any user-specified grid within the initial and final points used during the integration.
-Interpolation is much faster than integration in FLINT, as the coefficients are all precomputed during the integration.
-Multiple event detection is supported for each integrator along with event-masking (static and dynamic), event-direction, and termination options.
-Additionally, a step-size for event detection is also supported.
+When interpolation is enabled, FLINT computes the interpolation coefficients during the integration and stores them in internal memory.
+Thereafter, the interpolation method can be used any number of times to find the solution values at any user-specified grid within the initial and final conditions.
+Interpolation is much faster than integration, as the  coefficients are all precomputed during the integration.
+Multiple event detection is supported for each integrator along with many features such as event root-finding, event step-size, event actions.
 In a nutshell, the features are:

-- Modern object-oriented, thread-safe, and optimized Fortran code
++ Modern object-oriented, thread-safe, and optimized Fortran code
-- 4 Explicit Runge-Kutta (ERK) integrators: DOP54, DOP853, Verner98R, Verner65E (as of now)
++ 4 Adaptive-step (fixed step-size also supported) ERK integrators: DOP54, DOP853, Verner98R, Verner65E
-- Any ERK method can be implemented by just including their coefficients
++ Any other ERK method can be implemented by just including their coefficients
-- Dense output with delayed interpolation (integrate once, interpolate as many times)
++ Dense output with delayed interpolation (integrate once, interpolate as many times)
-- Multiple event-detection with event masking and separate event step-size
++ Multiple event-detection as well as finding location of events using root-finding  (Brent's algorithm) with static and dynamic event masking
++ Ability to set a maximum delay (referred to here as event step-size) after which events are guauanteed to be detected
++ Ability to restart the integration or change solution on the detection of events
-- Stiffness detection
++ Stiffness detection

-User specifies the differential equations and events function in a separate class and their interfaces are provided.
-See the test program TestFLINT and the DiffEq module on how to use FLINT.

 ### Installation

 FLINT is tested with ifort (18.0.2) compiler from Intel Parallel Studio XE Composer for Windows 2016 integrated with Microsoft Visual Studio Community version 2017.
-Some testing is also done with gfortran on Windows and Linux plaforms.
+Some testing is also done with MinGW-W64 gfortran (gcc 8.1.0).
 Doxyfile is provided for generating extensive API documentation using Doxygen.
 FLINT has no dependency on any other library.
 The CMakeLists file is provided to generate Visual Studio projects or makefiles on Windows and Linux using cmake.
 Additionally, it generates cmake config files to easily link FLINT using the find_package() command.
 The steps to link FLINT in cmake-based projects are:

 + In cmake GUI or command-line, set FLINT_INSTALL_LIB_DIR to the desired directory, where the compiled library, modules, and cmake config files will be installed.
 + In cmake GUI or command-line, set FLINT_INSTALL_BIN_DIR to the desired directory, where the compiled test executables of FLINT will be installed.